 A woman’s working and word memory are intact.

 And this is important, so take mental notes and fear not of the pregnancy (brain).

-Network for face processing and emotional cues reading is getting an upgrade during pregnancy.
+The network for face processing and emotional cues reading is getting an upgrade during pregnancy.
 Valuable emotional intelligence areas are forming!

 And then there are the hormones.

-Pregnancy’s fluctuating surges and waves of estrogen, progesterone, testosterone and other sex-hormones are unlike any other hormonal roller-coaster ride experienced over a woman’s lifespan.
+Pregnancy’s fluctuating surges and waves of estrogen, progesterone, testosterone, and other sex hormones are unlike any other hormonal roller-coaster ride experienced over a woman’s lifespan.
 Ever!